ahmccormick/Cannabis_EGS/README.md

-   Figures for the manuscript can be found in scripts under Cannabis_EGS_Figures_manuscript.R
+   Figures for the manuscript can be found in the Data folder under Cannabis_EGS_Figures_manuscript.R